 Electoral Accountability and Corruption: Evidence from the Audit Reports of Local Governments, with Frederico Finan.
 American Economic Review, June 2011, Vol.101:1274-1311.

 Exposing Corrupt Politicians: The Effect of Brazil’s Publicly Released Audits on Electoral Outcomes, with Frederico Finan.
 Quarterly Journal of Economics, May 2008, Vol. 123, No. 2: 703–745.

 Do Government Audits Reduce Corruption?
-Estimating the Impacts of Exposing Corrupt Politicians, with Eric Avis and Frederico Finan, December 2016.
-Revise & Resubmit Journal of Political Economy
+Estimating the Impacts of Exposing Corrupt Politicians, with Eric Avis and Frederico Finan, April 2017.
+Revised & Resubmitted to Journal of Political Economy